ashutoshmjain/gita/src/how.md

 > In the beginning there was `Om` - the source.
 First spoken language took birth from this source.
 Just like a river, it gradually filled up the ocean of words - with many languages and many dialects.
 Humans learnt to talk, but everyone had to individually remember the contextual history.
 Then we discovered scribing.
-Published text was the collective memory.
+Published text became the collective memory.
 >
-> In Sanskrit, memory is called  `Smriti`.
+> In Sanskrit, collective memory is called  `Smriti` - written down scriptures.

 This web[^mission] publication aspires to dip into wisdom of  `Bhagvad Gita` - the original `Smriti` - from its history to its timelessness.
 It is a "clean internet" publication.